Traditions

 We only carry the traditional rings that are shown on the Balfour website.
 The reasoning behind this is so that the entire Auburn Family can be unified through the one Official Auburn University ring.
 For this reason, we are no longer able to customize rings other than the engraving.

-For the Fall 2025 ceremony, the photographers will be Zap Photographers.
-Their team will have several QR codes posted around the event space for attendees to scan and receive information on how to get their photos, and also will be handing out business cards with the same info available.
+Zap Photography handles the professional photographs at Ring Night events.
+Their team has several QR codes posted around the event space for attendees to scan and receive information on how to get their photos, and they also hand out business cards with the same info available.

 Contact the Balfour representative for Auburn University, Pearson Alsobrook at pd.alsobrook@gmail.com.